Frequently Asked Questions about the Housing Lottery System

 Due to Pennsylvania law, all residence halls and University-owned buildings are smoke free.

 The cost of each housing area will be available prior to the beginning of the housing selection process.
-Please reference the Residence Life section of our website for the current costs.
-Please be advised that housing costs will vary for the next academic year and typically we see an increase in housing costs each year.
+Please reference the Residence Life section of our website for the current costs in the Room and Board section.
+Please be advised that housing costs may vary year to year.

 Tiers are a way to ensure students who have dedicated their time to the University and living in residence will be able to select their housing assignment before a student who has not been at the University for as long.
 The Tier you are placed in is determined by your credit status (credits completed) and the amount of semesters you have completed in residence.
 First year (traditional new students) will be placed by our office and do not participate in the housing selection process with current students.

 All requests must be made and approved by the disAbility Services Office.
 Please contact firstname.lastname@example.org.
 You should select that option on your housing application.

 For new students, the $300 is held until the end of the academic year, where any housing charges will be deducted.
 If there are no housing charges, the deposit will be refunded (in full) after the academic year.
 Any student who leaves prior to the end of spring semester will not be eligible for the deposit refund.

 For current students, the $100 deposit is non-refundable until the end of the year, minus any room damages.
 This includes if a student changes from resident to commuter or leaves the university.